 Each qualification has a Total Qualification Time (TQT) value based on the total number of hours learning required to achieve it.
 The TQT value reflects the number of supervised learning hours required to achieve the knowledge and assessment requirements, plus the length of time a learner would need to take to achieve the skills and capabilities to be deemed competent.
 All RQF qualifications are subject to an evaluation process to determine their fitness-for-purpose.

 5 Assessment

 5.1 Summary of assessment methods

-For the Level 1 Award in Creating an Online Profile Using Social Media (RQF), learners will be required to provide a portfolio of evidence which meets all the assessment criteria within the units.
+For this qualification, learners will be required to provide a portfolio of evidence which meets all the assessment criteria within the unit.

 5.2 Suggested delivery strategy